willyywt/willyywt.github.io/fedora-setup.md

 ## Why GNOME?
 GNOME is not so bad despite the rumors.
 Some reasons for GNOME:
 * Have the most features (rules out everything other than GNOME, KDE, Xfce and Cinnamon)
+* Have more developers (rules out Xfce and Cinnamon)
 * Have a working wayland compositor (Cinnamon's x11 window manager is based on a very old version of mutter; KDE is catching up, but KDE has more compatibility concerns, since GNOME is notorious for cutting features while KDE is not)
-* Much less buggier than KDE (mostly because KDE have fewer developers and even fewer commercially backed ones)
+* Much less buggier than KDE (mostly because KDE have fewer developers and even fewer commercially backed ones, although GNOME is short of developing resources either)
 * Have more consistent design and less confusing settings interface
 * I personally do not requires desktop widgets very hardly (If so GNOME is not a choice)
 * I personally do not theme stuff other than a shell theme: [flat-remix-gnome](https://github.com/daniruiz/flat-remix-gnome) (GNOME's adwaita looks much worse than KDE's breeze (and oxygen if you like), but not so creepy on a good laptop screen and a wallpaper)
 * I also do not rely on KWin scripts to do certain things

+TODO: use KDE for much longer times, and try out Xfce and Cinnamon

 One architectural problem is that GNOME's wayland compositor and X11 window manager, mutter, is not separated to its own process, but convoluted with gnome-shell, so it can theoretically expose more instability and memory leak than KWin.
 It is very unlikely to be changed shortly because this will almost always break gnome-shell extensions.